5 Gottman Method Couples Communication Exercises and Conversation Starters

 Amy Bloom said, “Love at first sight is easy to comprehend; it’s when two people have been looking at each other for a lifetime that it becomes a miracle.”

-It’s not uncommon for couples to slump into mini-ruts sometimes, as it is impossible to keep the spark going every day for many years in a row.
+It’s not uncommon for couples to slump into mini-ruts sometimes, as it is impossible to keep the spark going daily for many years.
 There is no reason to feel like something has gone wrong, but it is a good idea to look back and reflect on why and how you fell in love in the first place.
 As you complete this communication exercise, try to stay focused on how you felt at the time.
 Take turns asking each other these questions:

 • When did you realize you had a crush on me?